garvit3835/product-docs-feature/workspaces/stop-pause-resume.md

 From the devbox's perspective, this would feel like it was restarted.

 {% hint style="info" %}
-Our team is actively working on ways to preserve and restore:
+**Coming soon...** Our team is actively working on ways to preserve and restore:
 - running process
 - state of the entire filesystem for when a workspace or any of its parts are restarted after being paused/stopped.